tayllan/awesome-algorithms/README.md

 *Some tools that can help you in the learning of algorithms*

 * [flow-chart.js](http://brunorb.github.io/flow-chart.js/dist/index.html) -
-    A tool that let you create flowcharts that can simulate real programs.
+    A tool that allows you to create flowcharts that can simulate real algorithms.